aria2/aria2/doc/manual-src/en/aria2c.rst

-  This method adds BitTorrent download by uploading .torrent file.
-If you want to add BitTorrent Magnet URI, use :func:`aria2.addUri` method instead.  *torrent* is of type base64 which contains Base64-encoded .torrent file.  *uris* is of type array and its element is URI which is of type string. *uris* is used for Web-seeding.
+  This method adds BitTorrent download by uploading ".torrent" file.
+If you want to add BitTorrent Magnet URI, use :func:`aria2.addUri` method instead.  *torrent* is of type base64 which contains Base64-encoded ".torrent" file.  *uris* is of type array and its element is URI which is of type string. *uris* is used for Web-seeding.
 For single file torrents, URI can be a complete URI pointing to the resource or if URI ends with /, name in torrent file is added.
 For multi-file torrents,